 - Docent-led tour of the Crossroads of Civilization exhibition at the Milwaukee Public Museum, Thursday 21 June, 11:00–12:00, $17 per person

 Crossroads of Civilization explores how the ancient civilizations of Africa, Europe, and Asia came together to form an epicenter of complex cultures, creating not just a physical crossroads, but an intellectual one as well.
-Ticket price includes a museum admission pass for the conference weekend.
+Ticket price includes free admission to the museum all day Thursday.

 - Pabst Mansion tour, Thursday 21 June at 13:30, $8 per person